TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 88 - 9/22 (Saturday)
 Today I'm continuing learning the Google Maps API.
 I didn't spent too much time on it though but I will get more done tomorrow instead.

+### Day 89 - 9/23 (Sunday)
+Starting to get the hang of this Google Maps API.
+I got my LatLongs and I'm GeoCoding and Snazzy Mapping and got my markers and Google Street View.
+This is way more complex than I ever thought.
+Now just need to figure out how to make this work in React.